 - The first recorded crossing of the Central Mountain Range of PNG, then continuing by canoe to Australia – during which he and his Papuan companions were shipwrecked and resorted to eating limpets.

-- Being the only outsider privileged to have gone through a ceremony to make him into a "man as strong as crocodile" – this involved being permanently scared and then beaten each day for six weeks.
+- Being the only outsider privileged to have gone through a ceremony to make him into a "man as strong as crocodile" – this involved being permanently scarred and then beaten each day for six weeks.

 - The first known crossing of the Amazon Basin at its widest – a 3,600 mile journey of seven and half months, during which he was pursued and shot at by hit men from Pablo Escobar's drug cartel.